-Be it Four Mile Beach, the Great Barrier Reef, Cape Tribulation’s pristine beaches or the Daintree Rainforest, everybody must accept that this is a beautiful part of the world.
-The drive from Port Douglas to Cairns is one of the most stunning in the world and I highly recommend a dawn walk on the beach to see the sun rise over the Coral Sea.
+The drive from Port Douglas to Cairns is one of the most stunning I’ve seen and I highly recommend a dawn walk on the beach to see the sunrise over the Coral Sea.

 If relaxing or walking in beautiful surroundings isn’t enough, there is plenty to do in this part of the world for everyone.

 Everybody in town heads to the markets on Sunday.
-Locals shop for fruit and veg and stop to chat with friends, tourists browse the craft stalls, listed to travelling musicians and enjoy the stunning setting.
+Locals shop for fruit and veg and stop to chat with friends.
+Tourists browse the craft stalls, listed to travelling musicians and enjoy the stunning setting.
 Children play, climb trees and get their faces painted.
-You cannot miss Port’s Sunday Markets.
+You cannot miss Port Douglas Sunday Markets.

 Boat Trips To The Reef